openstack/api-site/firstapp/source/scaling_out.rst

 If we had a load balancer, we could distribute this load between the two different API services.
 As mentioned previously, there are several options.
-We will show one in :doc:`section7`.
+We will show one in :doc:`networking`.

 You could in theory use a simple script to monitor the load on your workers and API services and trigger the creation of new instances,